Yann M'Vila: Personal life

 M'Vila was born in Amiens, in the Somme department.
 His father, Jean-Elvis M'Vila, is a former footballer originally from the Republic of the Congo.
 He moved to France in 1983 and played football for thirteen years, regularly turning out for the reserves of local club Amiens.
 His father currently resides in Cholet.
 He was a police officer and now works in metallurgy.
 Yann also has two younger sisters and an older brother.
 His brother, Yohan M'Vila, is a former professional footballer.
 Yann, himself, is married and has a son who was born when he was eighteen years old.

-M'Vila is Muslim and makes the pilgrimage to Mecca.